Cvikli/LazySortedArray.jl/README.md

 # LazySortedArray.jl

-LazySortedArray for manage big sorted datasets with 100x speed.
+LazySortedArrayStruct for manage big sorted datasets with 2x speed.
 Optimizing on insertion and occasional read.

 ## Features